Home Energy Assistance Program (HEAP)

 Winter

-A few months later, Alice and Tom learned that they were going to receive a $360 heating bill credit.
-By applying early in the heating season, they received their account credit by the time the cold weather made their bills higher.
+A few months later, Alice and Tom learned that they were going to receive a credit on their fuel bill to help with their winter heating costs.

 Tom told his friend Bill about HEAP.
 Bill's hours were cut at work and he had been unable to find another job to supplement his Social Security.
 He worried about paying for his next oil delivery.
 Bill left his name and number on the HEAP voicemail.
 He later learned that he also qualified to receive a HEAP benefit.